damonallison/notes/data-science/hadoop/hadoop.md

     }
   }

+  //
+  // Hadoop sorts, then groups (partitions) intermediate values by key and passes each key to a reducer instance.
+  // You can customize how key groupings happen by specifying a custom comparator class via Job.setGroupingComparatorClass(Class)
+  //
+  // Hadoop creates a reducer for each key partition.
+You can write a custom partitioner to specify which keys go
+  // to each reducer by implementing a custom `Partitioner`.
+The default partitioner is `HashPartitioner`, which
+  // partitions based on key hash.
+  //
+  // The number of reducers per job can be set using the Job.setNumReduceTasks(int)
+  //
   public static class IntSumReducer
        extends Reducer<Text,IntWritable,Text,IntWritable> {
     private IntWritable result = new IntWritable();

+    // Sum each word count.
     public void reduce(Text key, Iterable<IntWritable> values,
                        Context context
                        ) throws IOException, InterruptedException {